How and when you can apply zero-rated VAT to exported goods.

 - order number, invoice number and date of transaction

 - name and address of the owner of the goods

 - details of the stock exported (description, quantity, value, and so on)

-- port or airport of loading
+- port, airport or rail terminal of loading

 - date of sailing or departure